SemOpt: LLM-Driven Code Optimization via Rule-Based Analysis: Empirical Evaluation

 \subsubsection{Comparison to RAPGen}

-As shown in Table~\ref{tab:4-rq1}, \toolname achieves notable improvements over RAPGen on all LLMs.
-Under the Exact Match metric, RAPGen successfully optimized 0 and 1 cases, and \toolname achieved 42 and 28 cases.
-Under the Semantic Equivalence metric, the number of successful optimizations achieved by \toolname is 21.33 and 22 times higher than that of RAPGen.
+As shown in Table~\ref{tab:4-rq1} and Table~\ref{tab:4-rq1-python}, \toolname achieves notable improvements over RAPGen on all LLMs.
+Under the Exact Match metric, RAPGen successfully optimized 0 and 1 cases on the C/C++ benchmark, while \toolname achieved 42 and 28 cases; on the Python benchmark, \toolname achieves 6.33 times more successful optimizations than RAPGen.
+Under the Semantic Equivalence metric on the C/C++ benchmark, the number of successful optimizations achieved by \toolname is 21.33 and 22 times higher than that of RAPGen; on the Python benchmark, \toolname achieves 4.60 times more successful optimizations than RAPGen.
 All results are based on evaluations with DeepSeek-V3 and GPT-4.1 \cite{liu2024deepseek, openai2025gpt41}.
-These results demonstrate the effectiveness of \toolname for code optimization tasks.
+These results demonstrate the effectiveness of \toolname for code optimization tasks on both C/C++ and Python.

 We studied the reasons behind the optimization failures of RAPGen, which can be summarized into the following three main aspects.